-ECHO has signed International Organisations Framework Partnership Agreements with the International Committee of the Red Cross (ICRC), the International Federation of the Red Cross and Red Crescent National Societies (IFRC) and the International Organisation for Migration (IOM).
+The Commission’s European Civil Protection and Humanitarian Aid Operations (ECHO) has signed International Organisations Framework Partnership Agreements with the International Committee of the Red Cross (ICRC), the International Federation of the Red Cross and Red Crescent National Societies (IFRC) and the International Organisation for Migration (IOM).
 Similarly to the case of NGOs, the agreements outline the objectives and conditions of the collaboration.

 United Nations Financial and Administrative Framework Agreement